top of page

 Johnathan had been David's best friend since David's childhood.

-Jonathan was approximately 30 years older than David.
+David was approximately 30 years younger than Johnathan.

 Luke and Paul were on a ship carrying 276 men and a cargo of grain bound for Rome.